How To Make Hibiscus Tea

 • Florals: adding a small amount of orange blossom water, rosewater, lavender, or rosehip will increase the floral notes.

 • Fruit: a very easy way to increase the flavor is with the addition of fruit, either in muddled form or as juice.
-Options include a mango hibiscus tea recipe, raspberry hibiscus tea, strawberry, peach, cranberry, blueberries, quince, lychee, tamarind, pineapple, watermelon, etc.
+Options include a mango hibiscus tea recipe, raspberry hibiscus tea, strawberry, peach, cranberry juice recipe, blueberries, quince, lychee, tamarind, homemade pineapple juice, homemade watermelon juice, etc.

 You can enjoy the hibiscus drink as is, dilute it with water/soda water, or even use it with a fruit juice blend or within cocktails (i.e., with rum, vodka, or tequila)!